 This is a treat I’ve been making and giving as holiday gifts for a while.
 They’re my Christmas peppermint patties 🙂 When I give them, I’m always asked for the recipe, so I’m sharing it here, so everyone can see how easy they are to make and if they want to make them, they can…and not just during the holidays, but year-round!

-There are many different variations of this recipe, most contain condensed milk, some contain corn syrup, and others even call for coconut!
+There are many different variations of this recipe, most contain condensed milk and others call for shredded coconut.

 This no-bake, 5-ingredient recipe is uncomplicated and it’s: